dimassuarez/APTAMD/README.md

 </div>
 ---

 Using `do_struct.sh` and `do_mmpbsa.sh` the evolution of structural and/or energetic properties are monitored along the cMD simulation.
-Eventually, these descriptors may exhibit pronounced drifts at the beginning of the cMD  and, therefore,  equilibrium properties and clustering analysis would be better evaluated using only the  “fully-relaxed” part of the trajectory.
+Eventually, these descriptors may exhibit pronounced drifts at the beginning of the cMD  and, therefore,  equilibrium properties and clustering analysis should be evaluated using only the  “fully-relaxed” part of the trajectory.

 ---
 <div style="background-color: rgb(220,220,220);">